-Authors, reviewers, editorial board and the editor-in-chief of the journal are obliged to be aware of the best practices and codes of conduct in publishing an article and act in accordance with them.
+Authors, reviewers, the editorial board and the editor-in-chief of the journal are obliged to be aware of the best practices and codes of conduct in publishing an article and act in accordance with them.

-Submission of an article by the authors, peer review by the reviewers and acceptance or rejection of the article by the editorial board suggest being aware and dedicated to the ethics policy and in cases that misconduct on behalf of any of these parties is proved, the journal is entitled to any legal action.
+Submission of an article by the authors, peer review by the reviewers and acceptance or rejection of the article by the editorial board suggests being aware and dedicated to the ethics policy and in cases that misconduct on behalf of any of these parties is proved, the journal is entitled to any legal action.
 The publication ethics guide approved by the research and technology office of The Ministry of Science, Research and Technology should be the authors’, reviewers’ and publishing officials’ guidelines.

 2. Authors’ responsibilities:

 - The submitted articles should be in the specialized field of the journal and scientifically written and integrated in accordance with the journal’s manuscript guidelines

 - The articles must be the result of original research conducted by the authors and proper reference to others’ works must be provided.
 The research has to be conducted with accuracy and observation and the data should be accurately reported.

 - The authors are held responsible for the accuracy and reliability of the contents of the articles and they are obliged to ensure the validity of the articles.
 The publication of an article does not reflect the verification of the contents by the journal.

 - The authors are obliged to refrain from “research and publication misconduct” as will be explained in part 3.

 - The authors are not entitled to “duplicate submission” of an article.
 In other words, they must ensure that the manuscript has not been published previously (partly or in full) or is not under consideration for publication either inside or outside Iran.

 - The authors are not entitled to “overlapping publication” which means; re-use of data and findings of previous articles with minor changes in an article under a new title.